Awards program, week of activities draw Wheaton community together

 Kneeco Hanton ’21, a music major and Marshall Center 2020 intercultural early arrival assistant, won first place in the Creativity Showcase.
 Tied for second place were Anisa Antonio ’21, a Hispanic studies major and co-president of the theme residence Renaissance House, and Zano Nkosi ’21, an economics major and a member of the Wheaton African Students Association.

 Students were invited to submit work for the showcase that reflects current times and ties to King’s philosophies and principles of equity, justice and peace.
-All of the submissions can be accessed on the showcase web page.
+All of the submissions can be accessed on the showcase page on the Wallace Library website.

 Hanton wrote a song titled “Why I Do What I Do” that describes experiences with anti-blackness from the two sides of his ethnic identities.
 Antonio wrote the piece “What Does it Mean to Recognize Us?” that celebrates the efforts of individuals and recognizes women who go unappreciated or unrecognized.
 Nkosi created Jabulile (Joy), a web presence featuring photos and other elements dedicated “to showing another perspective of blackness, a happier one.”